 Rump: Neither steep nor level with medium width and length.
 Tail should be symmetrical, wider at base narrowing at tip, usually carried over the back.
 Hips show some dairy character.
 Pin bones slightly lower than hips, wide and fairly pronounced.
 Thurls placed high and wide apart.
 Muscling evident throughout.

 Rear limbs: Rear limbs should have good angles from the side with no tendency toward excessive straightness (postiness).
 From the rear leg set should look moderately wide apart, and should be reasonable straight with little tendency to be cowhocked.
 Pasterns should be resilient, short, and straight.
 Rear limbs should show good bone density and muscling should be very evident throughout.

 Feet: Feet should be proportional to the goat, strong, well-shaped, and even.
 Hooves should be symmetrical with good heel depth.

 Skin and Hair coat: Skin should be clean and resilient with a clean shiny coat.
 Skin and hair coat reveal the general health of an animal.

 Mammary System: Udder proportionately medium to large in size with no tendency to be pendulous.
 Texture to be free of lumps and scar tissue, fairly firm and smooth.
 Rear attachment should be symmetrical, high, with halves evenly balanced.
 Front attachment should be well forward without pocket, blending smoothly to the body.
 Teats should be two of uniform size and length, symmetrically placed on the udder and free of deformities.

 Reproductive System Bucks: Testicles should be 2 of equal size, fully descended, and showing firmness.
 Teats should be 2, symmetrical and nonfunctional.
-All bucks entering the NSGA herd book shall have no more than 2 symmetrical and nonfunctional teats.
+All bucks entering the Spanish Goat herd book shall have no more than 2 symmetrical and nonfunctional teats.